Tiffany & Co. has chosen Alessandro Bogliolo (pictured), 52, a veteran of fashion brand Diesel and famed jeweler Bulgari, as its new CEO.

 Bogliolo is not the only Bulgari vet now involved in Tiffany; in January, Bulgari’s former CEO, Francesco Trapani, joined the company’s board as part of an agreement with investor Jana Partners.

-Bogliolo replaces Michael Kowalski, who had served as interim CEO following the departure of Frederic Cumanel in January.
+Bogliolo replaces Michael Kowalski, who had served as interim CEO following the departure of Frederic Cumenal in January.
 Kowalski remains chairman, but has indicated he plans to step down from that position.

 In a statement, Kowalski hailed his successor for his “well-deserved reputation for creativity and execution” and “team-oriented approach.”